Objectivco/CGD_EDDSL_Magic/README.md

 `CGD_EDDSL_Magic` fixes all of this.
 With as little as a single line of code, you can add a fully functioning licensing settings page to your plugin.

-# How do I magic?

-The fastest way to understand implementation of `CGD_EDDSL_Magic` is to look at our example plugin in `examples/awesome-plugin`.
-It shows a basic installation.

 ## Installing

 The best way to install is with composer: